Mohadi

+Mohadi was created as Town council (Nagar panchayat) by amalgamation of Mohadi, Wadegaon and Kalamna villages in 2015.

-There is the temple of Goddess Chandeshwari, which is very famous temple among Hindu.
-This temple is about 300 years old.
+There is the temple of Goddess Chandeshwari, which is a famous Hindu temple.
+This temple is about 350 years old.
 Both Nawratri festivals of the year are celebrated here.
 Lakhs of pilgrims visit the temple during Navaratri.
-The castes found in the Mohadi is Halba/Haldi, Teli, Kunbi and scheduled caste people, and less proportion of Muslim.
-The language spoken is Marathi language.
+The castes found in the Mohadi is Halba/Haldi, Teli, Kunbi and scheduled caste people, and very less proportion of Muslim.
+The language spoken is Marathi.